This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 I'm not sure which.

-On Tuesday, October 30th, in Philadelphia, Drexel University, Tim Russert said, Senator Clinton, Governor of New York, Elliot Spitzer, has proposed giving driver's licenses to illegal immigrants.
+On Tuesday, October 30th in Philadelphia, Drexel University, Tim Russert said, Senator Clinton, governor of New York, Elliot Spitzer, has proposed giving driver's licenses to illegal immigrants.

-Why does it make a lot of sense to give an illegal immigrant a driver's license, Mrs. Clinton?
+She told that, why does it make a lot of sense to give an illegal immigrant a driver's license, Mrs. Clinton?

 Well, what Governor Spitzer is trying to do is fill the vacuum left by the failure of this administration to bring about comprehensive immigration reform.